-Risk analysis is the process of analyzing sensitive data to find properties that might increase the risk of subjects being identified, or of sensitive information about individuals being revealed.
+Re-identification risk analysis (or just risk analysis) is the process of analyzing sensitive data to find properties that might increase the risk of subjects being identified, or of sensitive information about individuals being revealed.
 You can use risk analysis methods before de-identification to help determine an effective de-identification strategy, or after de-identification to monitor for any changes or outliers.

 De-identification is the process of removing identifying information from data.
-Cloud Data Loss Prevention (DLP) can detect and de-identify sensitive data for you according to how you've configured it to conform to your organization's requirements.
+Sensitive Data Protection can detect and de-identify sensitive data for you according to how you've configured it to conform to your organization's requirements.

 Conversely, re-identification is the process of matching up de-identified data with other available data to determine the person to whom the data belongs.
 Re-identification is most often talked about in the context of sensitive personal information, such as medical or financial data.

-For more information about using Cloud DLP to measure various types of risk, see Measuring re-identification and disclosure risk.
+For more information about using Sensitive Data Protection to measure various types of risk, see Measuring re-identification and disclosure risk.

 Risk analysis terms and techniques

 If you don't correctly or adequately de-identify sensitive data, you risk an attacker re-identifying the data or learning sensitive information about individuals, which can have serious privacy implications.
-Cloud DLP can help compute quantify this risk, according to several metrics.
+Sensitive Data Protection can help compute this risk, according to several metrics.

 Before diving into the metrics, we'll first define a few common terms: